opentensor/developer-docs/docs/validators/validators-btcli-guide.md

 # Validator's Guide to `BTCLI`

+It is highly recommended to use a unique hotkey per subnet and rotate these when new subnets register.
+The reason being if a validator's single hotkey does get compromised, damage can be done by the attacker setting incorrect weights for miners or introducing a deadlock condition, effectively preventing normal operation.

 Validators evaluate miner performance, and post their evaluations to the blockchain.

 This page discusses btcli stuff specifically for Validators.
 For general coverage of BTCLI and permissions stuff, see: [Bittensor CLI: Permissions Guide](../btcli-permissions)